 Examples of How to Find the Inverse of a Linear Function

 Example 1: Find the inverse of the linear function

 This function behaves well because the domain and range are both real numbers.
 This ensures that its inverse must be a function too.
 Maybe you’re familiar with the Horizontal Line Test which guarantees that it will have an inverse whenever no horizontal line intersects or crosses the graph more than once.

-Use the above key steps as guide to solve for the inverse function:
+Use the key steps above as a guide to solve for the inverse function:

 That was easy!